-- The College fully recognises its role in helping prevent people being drawn into terrorism, which includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit. - The College understands that radicalisation is usually a process not an event.
+The College fully recognises its role in helping prevent people being drawn into terrorism, which includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.

+- The College understands that radicalisation is usually a process not an event.
 During that process, behaviours as well as opinions are likely to change.
-These changes may be apparent to the friends, families and work colleagues of the person concerned. - It is a condition of funding that as a further education provider, the College must comply with relevant legislation and any statutory responsibilities associated with the delivery of education and safeguarding of children and young adults. - The Prevent Strategy is to be implemented in a proportionate and risk-based way ensuring that opportunities in the Further Education curriculum are used to promote the British values to learners.
+These changes may be apparent to the friends, families and work colleagues of the person concerned. - The Prevent Strategy is to be implemented in a proportionate and risk-based way ensuring that opportunities in the curriculum are used to promote the British values to learners.
 British values are defined as "democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs".
-These values are clearly mapped in pastoral schemes of learning. - The College will encourage young people to respect others with particular regard to the protected characteristics set out in the Equality Act 2010. - Young people will be taught about radicalisation and extremism as a part of the pastoral curriculum.
+These values are clearly mapped in pastoral and curriculum schemes of learning. - The College encourages young people to respect others with particular regard to the protected characteristics set out in the Equality Act 2010. - Young people are taught about radicalisation and extremism as a part of the pastoral curriculum.

-The Prevent work undertaken at the College will be closely aligned with the existing Safeguarding procedures.
+The Prevent work undertaken at the College is closely aligned with the existing Safeguarding procedures.

 - The College already has robust procedures both internally and externally for sharing information about vulnerable individuals.
 Any concerns about a student at risk of radicalisation, should be made on CPOMS - the standard Safeguarding referral process.
-These will be reviewed by the Designated Safeguarding Lead as a matter of urgency. - The Designated Safeguarding Lead will decide upon whether a referral to an external agency is appropriate.
+These will be reviewed by the Designated Safeguarding Lead as a matter of urgency. - As part of wider safeguarding responsibilities college staff will be alert to: - Disclosures by students of their exposure to the extremist actions, views or materials of others outside college, such as in their homes or community groups, especially where students have not actively sought these out. - Graffiti symbols, writing or art work promoting extremist messages or images - Students accessing extremist material online, including through social networking sites - Parent/carer reports of changes in behaviour, friendship or actions and requests for assistance - Partner colleges, local authority services, and police reports of issues affecting students in other settings - Students voicing opinions drawn from extremist ideologies and narratives - Use of extremist or 'hate' terms to exclude others or incite violence - Intolerance of difference, whether secular or religious or, in line with our equalities policy, views based on, but not exclusive to, gender, disability, homophobia, race, colour or culture Attempts to impose extremist views or practices on others - Anti-Western or Anti-British views. - The Designated Safeguarding Lead will decide upon whether a referral to an external agency is appropriate.
 Various information sharing agreements with agencies are in place.
-Where appropriate and legal to do so, the College will always share information with other institutions and key partners, such as FE prevent co-ordinators. - The Corporation ensures that safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the Surrey Safeguarding Children Board (SSCB).
-The College has a Safeguarding policy in accordance with government guidance and the College ensures that it abides by locally agreed inter-agency procedures put in place by the SSCB and the regional FE prevent co-ordinators.
+Where appropriate and legal to do so, the College will always share information with other institutions and key partners, such as FE prevent co-ordinators. - The Corporation ensures that safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the Surrey Safeguarding Children's Partnership (SSCP).
+The College has a Safeguarding and Child Protection Policy in accordance with government guidance and the College ensures that it abides by

-- Referrals will be made via the Prevent Referral Form and emailed to preventreferrals@surrey.pnn.police.uk - The Safeguarding Link Governor is fully aware of the Prevent Strategy and holds the Designated Safeguarding Lead to account in this duty. - The Corporation receive training related to the Prevent Strategy, and regular updates are provided to the board.
+- locally agreed inter-agency procedures put in place by the SSCP and the regional FE prevent co-ordinators. - Referrals will be made via the Prevent Referral Form and emailed to preventreferrals@surrey.pnn.police.uk - The Safeguarding Link Trustee is fully aware of the Prevent Policy and holds the Designated Safeguarding Lead to account in this duty. - The Trustees receive training related to the Prevent Policy, and regular updates are provided to the board.

-5.0 Prevent risk assessment and outside speakers
+5.0 Prevent risk assessment